classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

     ---

-    > {warning} Make sure you run the above Stripe webhook command on live domain and with live Stripe keys.
+    > {warning} Run the above Stripe webhook command only on your live domain and with live Stripe keys for production payments.

     ---

-After following the above, you need to go to Stripe dashboard and follow the below steps-
+### Configure Stripe Webhook in Stripe Dashboard

+After the above steps, complete the webhook setup in your Stripe dashboard:

-1. Click Developers -> Webhooks Tab -> and click Hosted Endpoint URL.
-See the below screenshot-
+1. Go to Developers -> Webhooks Tab -> Click Hosted Endpoint URL.
+See screenshot below:

     ---